BagelBrandon/basedspace/README.md

-## This beautiful game is made by BagelBrandon, AKA Big Papa Pete, AKA Pres, AKA Freq, AKA Dirty Dan, AKA Tear Tat but I'm never crying, AKA The Yungest Flexer of the Millenium, AKA Yung Smokebomb Supreme, AKA Based Bishop, AKA Brandank, AKA Mad but I ain't stressin, AKA The Don
+## This beautiful game is made by BagelBrandon, AKA Big Papa Pete, AKA Pres, AKA Freq, AKA Dirty Dan, AKA Tear Tat but I'm never crying, AKA The Yungest Flexer of the Millenium, AKA Yung Smokebomb Supreme, AKA Based Bishop, AKA Brandank, AKA Mad but I ain't stressin, AKA The Juggernaut, AKA The Don

 This is the most Based space shooter you'll ever play... in your entire life...
 EVER.